ToxicBlades/demonized-wiki/README.md

 ## Support

-This is not obligatory, the best support you can provide is shard this wiki and help me to create content
+This is not obligatory, the best support you can provide is share this wiki and help us to create content

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/gbraad)
 ---